-During 2020, vast numbers shifted to remote working; some have found satisfaction working from home, some have realized the need to forge bonds, gain mentors, and collaborate face to face.
+During 2020, vast numbers shifted to remote working; some have found satisfaction in working from home, and some have realized the need to forge bonds, gain mentors, and collaborate face-to-face.
 In other words, it's almost impossible to find the perfect solution for everyone — therefore, the hybrid workplace has emerged.

 Did you know?